M6 corridor

 Speed limit

-To keep drivers and our workers safe, we’re using temporary speed limits while we work.
+To keep drivers and our workers safe, we’re using a temporary 50mph speed limit while we work.

 We’ll also be running two lanes out of three in each direction.